Blane245/musicgenerator/README.md

     * otherwise, if looping, adjust the current index to the start of the loop and set the sample array to this instrument's sample with noise added
     * otherwise, there are no more instrument samples, set the sample array at this point to zero.
     * if there is vibrator active, its waveform is applied to the instruments cents and a new playback rate is calculated.
-    * The current indes is increments by the play back rate and the process repeated
+    * The current index is increments by the play back rate and the process repeated

 Gaussian frequency modulation noise may be added to the sample if specified by the user.
 The noise has a dispersion of *noiseFrequency* and an amplitude of *noiseAmplitude*.
 The added noise is balanced with the original signal assuming that the original signal's gain is 1.

 Once the sample array has been constructed by resampling the instrument's signal and applying noise, the gain envelope can be applied to it.
 This is a relatively simple process of interpolating the gain between envelope points and applying it to the signal.

+Finally, the pan value is applied to the sample.

 # Thanks